Ruse Opera and Philharmonic Society: The Opera and Philharmonic Society

 The Rousse Opera and Philharmonic Society was established in 1999, joining the Rousse Opera Theatre and Rousse Philharmonic Orchestra.
 It presents opera and ballet as well as symphonic works.

 The Opera and Philharmonic Society uses two halls: a Concert Hall, equipped with a recording studio, and an Opera House.
 Both halls have more than 600 seats each.

 The Opera and Philharmonic Society possesses the technical means for producing theatrical scenery.

 General Music Director

 The General Music Director of both the Opera House and the Rousse Philharmonic Orchestra, Plamen Beykov, graduated from the Royal College of Music in London, further advanced his art of vocal performance under the supervision of Boris Christoff in Rome, and also studied Musical Stage Direction at the National Academy of Music in Sofia.
 For more than ten seasons he was as a soloist/artist-in-residence at Ruse State Opera.
 He has performed at prestigious venues in Spain, Russia and Japan.
 Plamen Beykov also directed various productions for the opera theaters in Ruse and Stara Zagora.

+Past directors of the house include artists like Plamen Kartalov, Michail Angelov, Georgi Dimitrov and Nayden Todorov.